 Decorate your ceiling

 As babies spend much of their time on their backs, it is important to give them something to be transfixed with.
 Consider expanding the nursery theme with a variety of shapes, colours and animals on your ceiling.
 As their sight improves they will be able to see considerably more each day allowing them to consistently discover new things.
 By choosing bright colours with powerful contrasts it will help in the brain and vision development.
 Black and white or black and yellow are the most visible and attractive to babies.
 Large simple shapes such as stars will increase your baby’s familiarity with the shapes around them and encourage their memory development.

 Of course, the royals will be keeping their nursery germ-free and you can too by having sanitation supplies ready to go.
 On your changing table you need to set up a tray equipped with antibacterial gel and tissues, this will prevent any contamination of surfaces.
 Everyday you need to give the hotspot areas a good clean with anti-bacterial gel.
 To reduce all risk of uncleanliness you should have a nappy disposal system or at least a separate hamper which is emptied regularly.

-Pick the perfect color for the room
+Pick the perfect colour for the room

 When it comes to choosing your paint palette it is important to take pointers from the existing space you are working with.
 Even if you like rich colours, dark hues can be too overwhelming for a small room whereas light colours make a room appear bigger and brighter.
 You can also add a bold accent wall, this can add depth and make the space appear larger.
 If you want to create a look that lasts consider using traditional pastel shades like a cool minty green, this can outlast your child as they grow up as the color you choose can influence moods, behavior and even their physical wellbeing.